 Notice of Property Tax Increase

-Times and places of additional public hearings on this tax increase are at the Brooks County Courthouse, 100 E Screven St, Quitman on Monday, August 23, 2021 at 6:00 P.M.
-Immediately upon adjournment of the public hearing, the Commissioners will go into called session to adopt the 2021 millage rates.
+Times and places of additional public hearings on this tax increase are at the Brooks County Courthouse, 100 E Screven Street, Quitman, Georgia on Wednesday, August 17, 2022 at 6:00 P.M.
+Immediately upon adjournment of the public hearing, the Commissioners will go into called session to adopt the 2022 millage rates.